UBC-MDS/prairielearn-migration-autotest/README.md

 > # EXPECT-ERROR sort_by_size(1)
 >```

-> For questions where the test variables are randomized, you need to write variables in '# DISPATCH' to check the type of the variables to generate test files
+> For questions where the test variables are randomized, you need to write variables in '# DISPATCH' so that we can check the variable types to generate test files
 >```python
+> import numpy as np
 > # SOLUTION
 > def max_rowsum(x):
 >     return np.max(np.sum(x, axis=1))